IEC 60601-2-2 | Electrosurgical Accessory Testing

 The bottom line

 DDL can test electrosurgical accessories against either IEC 60601-2-2 or ANSI/AAMI HF18:2001.
 Most of our clients now opt for the IEC testing.
 The main advantage is that the high-frequency dielectric withstand test is done at a much lower voltage.
-Clients who are developing a new product and do not know what rating to specify can take advantage of a test protocol developed by CITECH that establishes an appropriate voltage rating.
+Clients who are developing a new product and do not know what rating to specify can take advantage of a test protocol that establishes an appropriate voltage rating.
 Contact us for more details.